cdforigua05/tarea-6-generative-adversarial-networks/README.md

 ### Report part 1
 1. Before to start, go to the function sample_image and complete it.
 Follow the steps we leave you as a guide (0.5 points).
 2. Run the file CGAN.py and take a look of the results you obtained.
 How are the results?
 Do you consider there is a problem?
 If you do, named the problem and mention why it could be happening.
 Otherwise, justify why you consider the results are good (0.5 points).
 3. Explore the code and understand it.
-Try to improve your results by changing whatever you want (batch_size, lr, sample noise, steps for G, etc).
-Be sure to include all the results in the report.
+Based on your previous point answer, try to improve your results by changing whatever you want (batch_size, lr, sample noise, steps for G, etc).
 Discuss what results are better and why.
-Remember that it is up to you to decide which results are better because there is no a general metric of evaluation (1.5 points).
+Be sure to include all the results in the report.Remember that it is up to you to decide which results are better because there is no a general metric of evaluation (1.5 points).
-4. Take the baseline model and compare it with the model that got the better results.
+4. Take the baseline model and compare it with the model that got the best results.
 Graph the Discriminator and Generator loss against epoch for both and discuss (0.5 points).
 ## Part 2: Multidomain image-to-image translation:
 The idea here, is to translate an image into five different domains by using StarGAN.
 For this part it will be used the CelebA Dataset.
 <p align="center"><img width="40%" src="http://mmlab.ie.cuhk.edu.hk/projects/celeba/intro.png" /></p>